devsh0/JsInterpreter/README.md

 cd JsInterpreter
 mvn test
 ```
-**Note:** Ubuntu doesn't play nice with maven 3.6.x.
-If you encounter an error, upgrade to maven 3.8.x.

 ## Example Usecase
 Although the interpreter isn't ready to be used as a standalone library, you can still take it for a test drive.
-Steps to
-do that are pretty straight-forward:
+Here's how:

 1. Install the library to your local maven repository.
 ```shell